UPDATED: July 28, 2020

 Women who were trying to get pregnant in the days, weeks, and months before the Covid-19 pandemic find themselves facing a difficult question.
 Should they continue to try to get pregnant in the era of Covid-19?
 What do the experts say?
 The American College of Obstetricians and Gynecologists doesn’t offer specific guidance at this time.
-Ultimately, “individuals need to make their own decisions based on their unique needs, desires, and values.”
+Ultimately, “individuals should make their own decisions based on their unique needs, desires, and values.”
 This means that each woman needs to evaluate, for herself, whether she wants to continue trying to have a baby at this time.
+It is important to note that the Covid-19 pandemic is an evolving situation, and we gain new knowledge as the days and weeks go by.
+In recent weeks, we have gained new knowledge about the transmission patterns of the virus and have learned more about the risks Covid-19 poses to pregnant women.

-In recent weeks the American Society for Reproductive Medicine recently released new recommendations regarding resuming fertility treatments.
-Until recently, the ASRM called for the suspension of I.V.F. and I.U.I. treatments.
-Currently, the new guidelines call for fertility doctors to follow local guidance regarding providing essential and non-essential medical services.
+In recent weeks the American Society for Reproductive Medicine recently released new recommendations regarding resuming fertility treatments (and the most recent update: July 10, 2020 – August 10, 2020, reaffirms earlier guidelines).
+During the early days of the pandemic, the ASRM called for the suspension of I.V.F. and I.U.I. treatments.
+Currently, the new guidelines “support the measured resumption of care with appropriate and prudent measures for disease prevention.”
+Fertility doctors have been instructed to follow local guidance regarding providing essential and non-essential medical services.
 The ASRM considers fertility treatment essential medical care, but each region will have its own limitations regarding hospital and medical resources.
 Ultimately, access to fertility treatment will depend on your regional Covid-19 caseload, your local medical resources, and your doctor’s ability to formally mitigate risk to patients and staff.
 If you would like to resume fertility treatment at this time, your best option is to reach out to your fertility doctor today to learn more about your options.

 With most of us at home practicing social distancing, there has been some talk that we might see a baby boom in the next nine months.
 But research doesn’t support this.
 Disasters that result in high death rates result in fewer births nine months down the line.
 Stress can reduce fertility, resulting in changed menstrual cycles and reduced libido.
 Cosmopolitan magazine reported that a popular birth control app saw 2% fewer people using the application, with 3% switching their birth control plan from “plan” a pregnancy to “prevent.”
 High fevers have also been known to reduce male sperm counts.